dfabulich/baseline-calculator/README.md

 The "keystone version" is the version that makes its browser the keystone, and the "keystone release date" is the release date of the keystone version.

-For example, the [CSS revert value](https://caniuse.com/css-revert-value) feature was first available in Safari 9.1 in 2016, then in Firefox 67 in 2019, then Chrome 83 on May 18, 2020, then in Edge 83 on May 20, 2020.
+For example, the [CSS revert value](https://caniuse.com/css-revert-value) feature was first available in Safari 9.1 in 2016, then in Firefox 67 in 2019, then Chrome 84 on July 14, 2020, then in Edge 84 on July 16, 2020.

-So, in this example, Edge was the "keystone browser" for the feature; Edge 83 was the "keystone version," and the "keystone release date" was May 20, 2020.
+So, in this example, Edge was the "keystone browser" for the feature; Edge 84 was the "keystone version," and the "keystone release date" was July 16, 2020.

 This repository includes a Node script, `compute-keystone-release-dates.mjs`, which generated `keystone-release-dates.json`, which is also checked in.